ecs-vlc/COMP6248/docs/index.md

 This year the lectures for this course will be given by <a href="http://www.ecs.soton.ac.uk/people/jsh2">Dr Jonathon Hare</a> ([email](mailto:jsh2@ecs.soton.ac.uk)) together with a few invited speakers. <a href="http://www.ecs.soton.ac.uk/people/kf2u17">Dr Kate Farrahi</a> and <a href="http://www.ecs.soton.ac.uk/people/xc1f20">Dr Xiaohao Cai</a> will be helping out with the running of online lectures, the running of the labs, and the coursework assignment.
 We have a capable team of PhD students to facilitate the lab sessions.

-There will be two lectures each week, one on Tuesdays at 12, and the other on Thursday's at 10.
+There will be two lectures each week, one on Tuesday's at 12, and the other on Thursday's at 10.
 The lectures will all take place online and will be streamed live via Teams, as well as being recorded and made available through links placed on this page.

 By taking part in this module we _expect_ you to turn up to the live sessions and get involved - asking questions and provocking discussion via the text chat is positively encouraged.
 By having two lecturers working together in the sessions we hope to be able to interactively respond to queries and make the sessions as interactive as possible given the circumstances.